AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

       ],
 ```

-This is a declaration of Status Dependencies, meaning the status reports the bot consumes.
-If your bot needs status reports from other bots, this is where you need to configure those dependencies.
+This is a declaration of Status Dependencies, meaning the status reports the t-bot consumes.
+If your t-bot needs status reports from other algobots, this is where you need to configure those dependencies.

 ```
       "dataDependencies": [